A Place To Call Home

 Faith In Housing: An Initiative for Congregations to Create Affordable Housing

-Using our voices for advocacy - initiatives that will make a difference
+Using our voices for advocacy - 2018 initiatives making a difference

 - Expanding short-term rental subsidies.
 We had SUCCESS! $2.7 million for A Way Home in the 2018-19 City Budget